DiffPD: Differentiable Projective Dynamics: Related Work

-\paragraph{Projective Dynamics} PD was originally proposed by~\citet{bouaziz2014projective} as an attractive alternative to the standard Newton's method for solving nonlinear system dynamics with an implicit time-stepping scheme.
+\paragraph{Projective Dynamics} PD was originally proposed by~\citet{bouaziz2014projective} as an attractive alternative to Newton's method for solving nonlinear system dynamics with an implicit time-stepping scheme.
 The standard PD algorithm has been extended to support rigid bodies~\cite{li2019skeletons}, conserve kinetic energy~\cite{dinev2018stabilizing,dinev2018fepr}, and support a wide range of hyperelastic materials~\cite{liu2017quasi}.
-Furthermore, prior papers have also proposed more advanced acceleration strategies including semi-iterative Chebyshev solvers~\cite{wang2015chebyshev,wang2016descent}, parallel Gauss-Seidel methods with randomized graph coloring~\cite{Fratarcangeli2016Vivace}, precomputed reduced subspace methods for the required constraint projections~\cite{brandt2018hyper}, and multigrid solvers~\cite{xian2019multigrid}.
+Furthermore, prior papers have also proposed more advanced acceleration strategies including semi-iterative Chebyshev solvers~\cite{wang2015chebyshev,wang2016descent}, parallel Gauss-Seidel methods with randomized graph coloring~\cite{Fratarcangeli2016Vivace}, precomputed reduced subspace methods for the required constraint projections~\cite{brandt2018hyper}, and multigrid solvers~\cite{xian2019multigrid}. \citet{Macklin2020PrimalDual} introduce a preconditioned descent-based method of PD on GPUs with a penalty-based contact model.
+In DiffPD, we implement their penalty-based contact model but leave the GPU acceleration as future work.
 On the theoretical side, \citet{narain2016admm} and~\citet{overby2017admm} interpret PD as a special case of the alternating direction method of multipliers (ADMM) from the optimization perspective.
 Our work inherits the standard PD framework from previous papers and augments it with gradient computation.